saeyslab/VIB_Hackathon_June_2024/paper.md

 ## Workgroup cell-cell communication

 The goal of the group was to run multiple spatial CCC methods, compare evaluations/visualizations and results.
-We selected the methods from Armingol et al., 2024.
-Table is at
+We selected the methods from [Armingol et al. 2024](https://pubmed.ncbi.nlm.nih.gov/38238518/).
+Table is on the [github page of the group](https://github.com/saeyslab/spatial_ccc_experiments).

 Results:

 Methods were implemented and tested on a subset of the MERFISH whole mouse brain data (slice 80) from the [Allen Brain Institute](https://knowledge.brain-map.org/data/5C0201JSVE04WY6DMVC/collections).

-We obtained results for CCC for the following methods: COMMOT, SpatialDM, MEBOCOST, CellPhoneDB.
-SpatialDM, CellPhoneDB was run with LIANA+.
-Because MEBOCOST does not use Ligand-Recpetor interactions as the other tools we could not compare the results directly.
+We obtained results for CCC for the following methods: [COMMOT](https://www.nature.com/articles/s41592-022-01728-4), [SpatialDM](https://www.nature.com/articles/s41467-023-39608-w), [MEBOCOST](https://www.biorxiv.org/content/10.1101/2022.05.30.494067v1), [CellPhoneDB](https://www.nature.com/articles/s41596-020-0292-x).
+SpatialDM, CellPhoneDB was run with [LIANA+](https://www.biorxiv.org/content/10.1101/2023.08.19.553863v1).
 We also ran SpaTalk but found no LR pairs, as the tool requires that the entire ligand-receptor-tf-target pathway is expressed for a LR pair to be considered, and this was likely not the case in a dataset with 1122 genes.
 For the other three tools we selected specific LR pairs to compare the results.

 1. Comparision on cell type level

 Q: Do the tools identify the same sender and receiver cells that participate at communication?
+A: LIANA+ (CellPhoneDB) and COMMOT find common ligand-receptor pairs, however, among the few cell-type source-target pairs we investigated, there was no consensus.
+The comparison was performed on a qualitative way rather than quantitative due to difference in output format and evaluation metrics used by the different tools.
+Because MEBOCOST does not use Ligand-Receptor interactions as the other tools but it calculates metabolic communication scores, we could not compare the results directly.

 2. Comparison on spatial level